 - Read official network information.
 They do not necessarily hide the truth.
 Just take everything they claim with a grain of salt.

 - Search affiliate marketing forums.
-Although there are people associated with ad networks writing promotional content disguised as an honest option, they are usually easily identifiable.
-Most of the opinions are true, just very subjective.
-That’s why it’s important not to completely fall for the quantity (popularity of a given push traffic source) and look at quality instead.
-Read the case studies and follow-along threads to see if fellow advertisers have had success with particular networks.
+This is where you’ll find the most honest feedback about each push notification ad network.
+If you want to learn what other affiliate marketers have to say about the quality of push notification ads from each popular ad network you can read the case studies and follow-along threads to see if fellow advertisers have had success with particular networks.
 You can also tell a lot about a network by looking at their posts on the forums.
 If they’re sharing useful information (rather than focusing on selling), you can count on high-quality support when working with them too.

 1. Traffic volume

 Do you remember that famous quote from the movie ‘Social network’: “What is better than a million-dollar company?
 A billion-dollar company.”
-The same goes for clicks.
-A billion clicks coming from the push notification subscribers is a good indicator of a serious push ad network.
+The same goes for impressions.
+A billion impressions coming from the push notification subscribers is a good indicator of a serious push ad network.

 Given that most affiliates tend to stick to their vertical, it is important to check if there is enough traffic in the vertical that you operate in.
 Honest networks provide some sort of free traffic calculators that allow you to estimate what volume of traffic you should expect.